Scaling the effect of the dipolar interactions on the ZFC/FC curves of random nanoparticle assemblies: Scaling the governing energies of the system

 We follow the same line of reasoning to investigate the influence of the dipolar interaction.
-In this case, for an $N$-particle system the energy per particle is where $\vec{r}_{ij}$ is the vector connecting particles $i$ and $j$, and the summation extends to the neighboring particles.
+In this case, for an $N$-particle system the energy per particle is where $\vec{r}_{ij}$ is the vector connecting particles $i$ and $j$.
 Our procedure is to rewrite Eq.~(\ref{Ei_interact}) also in terms of $H/H_{A}$, trying to find also an easy dependence for the dipolar energy term.
 For such a purpose, we assume i) a monodisperse system; ii) the particles are located into a cubic box of side $L$, so that we may use normalized units $\vec{a}_{ij}=\vec{r}_{ij}N^{\frac{1}{3}}/L$; iii) the dimensionless sample concentration $c$ results in $c=\sum^{N}_{i=1}V_{i}/L^{3}\equiv{NV/L^{3}}$.
 Thus, the reduced energy $e^{(i)}$ reads now where we have introduced $c_{0}=2K/M^{2}_{S}$.
-This $c_{0}$-parameter weights the importance of the dipolar interaction energy as $c/c_{0}$, analogously as $H/H_{A}$ weights the importance of the Zeeman energy.
-Therefore, we can conclude that same that $H/H_{A}$ provides a general behaviour for the magnetic field-dependence of the system, it is possible to define also a general behaviour for the influence of the dipolar interaction, given by $c/c_{0}$.
+The $c_{0}$-parameter weights the importance of the dipolar interaction energy as $c/c_{0}$, analogously as $H/H_{A}$ weights the importance of the Zeeman energy.
+Therefore, we suggest, similarly to the fact that $H/H_{A}$ provides a general scaling behaviour for the magnetic field-dependence of the system, it is possible to define also a scaling law for the influence of the dipolar interaction, given by $c/c_{0}$.
 This result demonstrates the existence of an inner scale of energies in the thermomagnetic properties of those nanostructured systems as a function of the $H_{A}$ and $c_{0}$ parameters.

-The physical meaning of $c_{0}$ can be interpreted as an estimation of the relative importance between the anisotropy and dipolar energies, i.e. $c_{0}=2K/M^{2}_{S}\propto{E_{A}/E_{D}}$.
-It is worth to note that the $2K/M^{2}_{S}$ ratio had been noticed in the literature as a relevant magnitude concerning interacting SPM systems \cite{usefulness}.
-However, neither its meaning as a general scaling factor nor its key-role to solve controversial results in the literature (as the $T_{B}$ \textit{vs.} $c$ evolution) had been reported up to now.
+The physical meaning of $c_{0}$ can be interpreted as a characterisation of the relative importance between the anisotropy and dipolar energies, i.e. $c_{0}=2K/M^{2}_{S}\propto{E_{A}/E_{D}}$.
+It is worth to emphasize again that, although the $2K/M^{2}_{S}$ ratio has been proposed in the literature as a relevant quantity concerning interacting SPM systems (see e.g. Refs. \cite{garcia-otero_prl2000,berkov_jmmm2001,jonsson_acp2004}), to the best of our knowledge neither its interpretation as a general scaling factor nor its potential to resolve controversial results in the literature (as the $T_{B}$ \textit{vs.} $c$ evolution) have previously been reported.